Homework: Revisit habits for a successful school year

-- Kids also benefit from breaking larger assignments into smaller, more manageable tasks and using to-do lists.
+- Kids also benefit from breaking large assignments into smaller, more manageable tasks and using to-do lists.

-If your child is struggling with homework, don't just give the answer; instead, work with them to identify a solution to the problem.
-Encourage them to speak with teachers; having a homework buddy can help build self-sufficiency and confidence.
+If your child is struggling with homework, don't just provide the answer.
+Instead, work with your child to identify a solution to the problem.
+Encourage your child to speak with teachers when questions arise.
+Having a homework buddy can build self-sufficiency and confidence.

 Well-child exams aren't just for infants and toddlers.
-Review the Mayo Clinic's recommended child and adolescent exam schedule to make sure your child has immunizations, developmental milestones, nutrition, safety and emotional well-being assessed by a primary care provider.
+Review Mayo Clinic's recommended child and adolescent exam schedule to make sure your child is immunized and has met developmental milestones.
+At these exams, your primary care provider should assess your child's nutrition, safety and emotional well-being.

-Hannah Mulholland, LICSW, and Nikki Rose, LICSW, are clinical social workers serving children and adolescents in ECH's Division of Integrated Behavioral Health (IBH).
+Hannah Mulholland, L.I.C.S.W., M.S.W., and Nikki Rose, L.I.C.S.W., M.S.W., are clinical social workers serving children and adolescents in Primary Care in Rochester and Kasson's Division of Integrated Behavioral Health.